gievan19/gtoken/README.md

 3. Once the project was built, the contents of the /client/build folder was copied over to the shared hosting directory of the this URL:<br/> ("http://gtoken.gievan.com")<br/>

 <h3>Plans for Future Versions:</h3>
-1. Use Mintable Tokens instead of pre-minted tokens. <br/>
+1. Use Mintable Tokens instead of pre-minted fixed supply tokens.<br/>
 2. Improve UI look and feel and design<br/>

 <h3>Limitations of this project:</h3>
-It is not audited for Production use.
+It is not tested and audited for Production use.